F: (304) 267-3822

 - U.S. Court of Appeals for the Fourth Circuit

-Tyler Mayhew focuses his practice on labor and employment law, commercial litigation, and appellate litigation.
+Tyler Mayhew focuses his practice on labor and employment law, commercial litigation and appellate litigation.
 Tyler advises employers on human resources and compliance matters, and employment policies.
-He also defends employers against claims asserted in court, before administrative tribunals, and in arbitration.
-He has experience defending employers against employee misclassification claims, wage & hour disputes, deliberate intent, and wrongful termination.
+He also defends employers against claims asserted in court, before administrative tribunals and in arbitration.
+He has successfully defended employers from employee discrimination & harassment claims, misclassification claims, wage & hour claims, deliberate intent claims, and wrongful termination claims.

 Tyler earned his law degree from the West Virginia University College of Law in 2010, where he was president of the WVU Environmental Law Society and a member of The West Virginia Law Review.
 Prior to joining Bowles Rice, Tyler clerked for the Hon.
 David J. Joel, Magistrate Judge for the United States District Court for the Northern District of West Virginia.